ConservationInternational/trends.earth/README.md

 Now follow the instructions below on [installing the plugin from a zipfile](#installing-plugin-from-a-zipfile).

-## Installation of development version of plugin
+## Installation of unstable version of plugin

-If you are interested in using the development version of the plugin, with the very latest (but not as well tested) features, or in contributing to the development of it, you will want to install the development version.
+If you are interested in using the unstable (actively under development) version of the plugin, with the very latest (but not as well tested) features, or in contributing to the development of it, you will want to install the development version.
 There are two ways to install the development version:

 - Using a packaged version (zipfile)